 Inside your home, leaks can happen anywhere, especially in hard-to-reach places that you wouldn’t expect.
 Some examples are tiny leaks in bathroom plumbing or leaks in a toilet.
 Both of these leaks are easy to overlook unless you know where to look.
 Bieg Plumbing can give you a comprehensive diagnosis of exactly where your problem has occurred, but before we arrive, here are a few tips on how to find an indoor leak.

+- Check appliances, toilets, sinks, and faucets.
 Any appliance that connects to a building’s potable water system, such as a dishwasher, can also be the source of a leak.
 A leaking washing machine connection is yet another place to look for problems.
 Often, appliance leaks are so small that you won’t notice them until they’ve damaged flooring.
 Most people start their search for leaks at sinks and faucets, but these are obvious culprits and should come last after you’ve tried hard-to-reach places.
 A toilet can be leaking from the tank into the bowl at the overflow tube, which is difficult to detect since it’s so subtle.

 Leaks outdoors often occur at fixtures that connect to your community’s potable water supply.
 Among many other possibilities, swimming pools, sprinkler systems, and spigots are notorious sources of outdoor leaks.

+- Start at service lines.
 Any valve leaks over time, so to find an outdoor leak, start where water enters a building as these systems regulate water pressure.
 Too much pressure can cause valve leaks at spigots in particular, which may only show as a tiny, gradual drip.
 Exposure to freezing temperatures in winter can also cause outdoor valves to degrade.